Curcumin: A Powerful Ally for Exercise Performance and Muscle Recovery

 Synergy with Curcumin:

-• Curcumin and NAC both boost glutathione levels.
+• Curcumin and NAC both boost glutathione levels and support antioxidant enzymes.

 • NAC protects against muscle fatigue; curcumin reduces inflammation.